The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 I Love: The tagline for their podcast really sums it up – “Their is no single podcast like it!”
 Erin and Jessica are fun to listen to and the patterns they feature are gorgeous.
 (No longer active.)

 CC and Dami host the Geeky Girls Knit podcast.
 CC is a knitwear designer and Dami is a passionate knitter and student.
 Together they share knitting adventures and life stories.

-What We Love: CC and Dami have a very active Ravelry Group and encourage their members to introduce themselves to be shout out on their podcast episodes.
+I Love: CC and Dami have an active Ravelry Group and encourage their members to introduce themselves to be shout out on their podcast episodes.
 They both share their current WIPs and what’s going on in their lives.

 ACTuallyKNITting by Chelley Fleshman